|Page 6 of 19:|| |

 glad I did.

-I had first seen this unique film some three decades ago, and its stunning images and jarring theme had always remained with me.
+I had first seen this unique film some three decades ago, and its stunning images and jarring theme had remained with me.
 It is important to reconnect with this stirring reminder on both a macro and micro level -- Man must protect his precious, irreplaceable planet, and he must wake up from his stupor to savor the moment!

 Director Godfrey Reggio has achieved something amazing here.
-He has located places to photograph here on Earth that enable him to re-create the geological and biological beginnings of our world.
+He has located places to photograph here on Earth that enable him to re- create the geological and biological beginnings of our world.
 We glide effortlessly, via scene-shifting cinematography, from a barren and rocky terrain to one that shows signs of life-giving water to another that betrays the first glimmerings of life.

 How often is it you see a film and never forget its score?
 Here is one film that may do that for you, beginning with the lower-than-low chanting of the word "Koyaanisqatsi" (meaning "crazy life" in the language of the Hopi, a Native American tribe living in northeast Arizona) to the maniacal and incessant tinklings of the Philip Glass accompaniment, complete with modernized Gregorian chants.
 The music engenders a sense of implacable anxiety and madness.
-You must hear it!
+You must experience it!

 Where does it all lead?
-The film concludes with an extended scene of the shuttle Challenger exploding into fiery nothingness as its ashes cascade toward earth in an empty shell -- a scenario, it is suggested here, that was foreseen in Hopi prophecy.
+The film concludes with an extended scene of the shuttle Challenger exploding into fiery nothingness as its ashes cascade toward earth in an empty shell -- a scenario, it is suggested here, that was foreseen by Hopi prophecy.

 This film offers an indelible wake-up call to Man.
 Let's hope he hears!